 An Old World grande dame of the 19th-century tradition, the InterContinental Amstel Amsterdam presides over the Amstel River from its waterfront perch at the eastern edge of the original city.
 An imposing example of a Dutch take on French...

 Prinsengracht 315, 1016 GZ Amsterdam, Netherlands

 One could argue that the Pulitzer Amsterdam isn’t actually one hotel.
 Before 1960, each of its 25 buildings was an individual, 17th- or 18th-century merchant canal house.
 Painstaking renovations over the years have guaranteed that each room...

 Bellamyplein 47, 1053 AT Amsterdam, Netherlands

-Occupying part of a repurposed tram depot complex in the now-trendy Amsterdam Oud-West neighborhood, the Hotel de Hallen has a prime location with supercool neighbors including a food market, art-house cinema, and library.
-The hotel’s...
+The Hotel de Hallen, which occupies part of a repurposed tram depot complex in the now-trendy Amsterdam Oud-West neighborhood, has a prime location with supercool neighbors, including a food market, art-house cinema, and library.
+The...

 Herengracht 542-556, 1017 CG Amsterdam, Netherlands

 When the Waldorf Astoria opened its Amsterdam outpost in 2014, the iconic brand took six 17th- and 18th-century canal houses—two of which used to be official residences for the mayor, and at least three of which have architectural details by...

 A fairy-tale town deserves a magical funfair.
 Tivoli Gardens is one of the country’s most popular attractions, drawing more than four million visitors a year (in a country with a population of around 5.5 million).
 Youngsters will enjoy the...

 Built as an aristocratic country manor in 1746, Kokkedal Castle was a private residence for much of its existence, hosting salons and parties for Copenhagen’s elite.
 Restored and opened as a hotel in 2011, the castle is now one of...